 The Bishorn is a classic Swiss alpine 4000m peak and its ascent combines a long and beautiful hut walk, from Zinal, with a night in a superb Swiss mountain hut.
 The pre-dawn alpine start, high altitude glacier journey and magnificent views of the surrounding Swiss Valais Giants make this a climb to remember.
-Whilst technically quite straightforward, this is a physically tough hut walk and summit climbing and one requiring significant training & preparation.
+Whilst technically quite straightforward, this is a physically tough hut walk and summit climb, and one requiring significant training & preparation.
 The significant height gains, demands of high altitude mountaineering and huge vertical descent all require strong mountain legs and are not for the faint hearted!

 This 2 day course is suitable for climbers with some basic mountaineering experience, very good mountain fitness and a reasonable level of pre-climb acclimatisation.
 For this reason this course usually follows our Chamonix Alpine Intro or Gran Paradiso programmes.
 After a rest day or two, this would also be great preparation for our Climb Mont Blanc course.